katekeiroz-dev/alurakut-immersion-react/README.md

 - Fork this repository;
 - Create a new branch to develop your feature: `git checkout -b my-feature`;
 - Commit your changes: `git commit -m 'feat: my new feature'`;
-- Push to your branch: `git push origin my-feature`.
+- Push to your branch: `git push origin my-feature`